JorgeCunha07/software-engineering-notes/javascript_notes.md

 ### Prototypal Inheritance

-JavaScript uses prototypal inheritance, unlike the calssical inheritance found in languages like Java or C++.
+JavaScript uses prototypal inheritance, unlike the classical inheritance found in languages like Java or C++.
 Every JavaScript object has a hidden internal property (often accessible via **proto** or Object.getPrototypeOf()) that links it to another object called it's "prototype".
 When you try to access a property or method on an object, JavaScript forst looks at the object itself.
 If it doesn't find it, it looks at the object's prototype, then the prototype's prototype and so on, up the "prototype chain" until it finds the property/method or reaches the end of the chain (usually Object.prototype, which has null as its prototype).
 ES6 class syntax is primarily syntactic sugar over this prototypal inheritance mechanism.

 ```javascript
 // Using constructor functions (pre-ES6 style)